The Fundamental Principle

 13. Snagging and commissioning.

-Trying to compress this sequence — having plasterers on site before the roof is fully weathertight, or floor finishes installed before plaster is dry — causes quality problems that cost more to rectify than the time saved by rushing.
-I've seen brand-new oak floors buckle because they were installed over a screed that wasn't dry.
-The floor cost more to replace than the entire saving from accelerating the programme.
+Trying to compress this sequence creates quality problems that cost more to fix than the time saved.
+I've seen brand-new oak floors buckle because they went down over a screed that wasn't dry.
+The floor cost more to replace than the entire saving from running the programme faster.
+Every time.

 Booking Subcontractors

 Good subcontractors are busy.
 The best bricklayers, roofers, and plasterers in any area are typically booked 4–8 weeks ahead.
-If your programme requires them on site in two weeks and you call them today, you will get whoever is available — not necessarily whoever is best.
-Book your trades when you know the programme, not when the previous trade finishes.
-This means sequencing the bookings as you build out the programme, not just dealing with each trade as the previous one comes off.
+Call today needing someone in two weeks and you'll get whoever is available, not whoever is best.
+Book your trades when you know the programme.
+Not when the previous trade finishes.
+Sequence the bookings as you build out the programme, not reactively.

-Give subcontractors a firm start date, a realistic programme duration, and call them the week before their start to confirm.
-Subcontractors who aren't called to confirm often end up starting a different job that came up at shorter notice.
-This is not disloyalty — it's business.
-Your job is to manage the programme so that your trade sequence is confirmed and visible to all parties.
+Give subcontractors a firm start date, a realistic programme duration, and call them the week before to confirm.
+Subcontractors who aren't called to confirm often take a different job that came up at shorter notice.
+That is not disloyalty.
+It is business.
+Your job is to keep the sequence confirmed and visible to everyone on the project.

 Contracts and Pricing: Protect Yourself Without Creating Enemies